The History of Oheb Shalom Congregation

 Rabbi Leon S. Lang joined the congregation in 1927 as Dr. Hoffman’s assistant and placed his emphasis on youth, nurturing the high school which had started in 1925.
 He founded Kadimah and revitalized the Men’s Club during his twelve year tenure.
 With the departure of Rabbi Lang, Dr. Hoffman decided to retire.
 After an extensive search, Oheb Shalom called Dr. Louis M. Levitsky from his pulpit in Wilkes-Barre, PA to be its rabbi.
 He was a dynamic leader and author; his “What’s on My Mind” column in the Oheb Shalom Review (which came out weekly) was well known and widely read both within and outside the synagogue community.
 His view of the role of women in the synagogue was revolutionary for his time.
 Oheb Shalom was one of the first congregations to give aliyot to women and to have girls become bat mitzvah on Shabbat morning.
 As a result, Oheb Shalom became synonymous with egalitarian practices in the synagogue.

 After thirty years as cantor, Reverend Gann retired in 1943 and was replaced by Cantor Edgar Mills.
 Cantor Gann had eliminated operatic and symphonic music from the repertory, replacing it with standard Jewish liturgical music; a foundation which was built upon by Cantor Mills who added modern liturgy as well.
-Educated in Vienna, Cantor Mills served a congregation in Reading, PA before coming to Oheb Shalom.
-He was a founding member of the Cantors Assembly of America.
+Educated in Vienna, he came to the United States in 1939 after Hitler invaded Austria.
+After serving four years as Cantor of Oheb Shalom in Reading, PA, he came to Oheb Shalom in Newark and later in South Orange.
+Cantor Mills served a total of 35 years.
+He received a PhD in German Language and Literature from New York University in 1955 and taught German at NYU and Seton Hall.
+Cantor Mills was a founding member of the Cantors Assembly of America.

 Westward to South Orange (1958 – present)